-When the student is removed from a classroom for consideration of short term in school or out of school suspension or long term suspension, the teacher must provide a referral form to accompany the student.
+When the student is removed from a classroom for consideration of short-term in-school or outof-school suspension or long-term suspension, the teacher must provide a referral form to accompany the student.
 This referral must be filled out prior to the Principal making a decision and at the earliest convenience of the teacher when he/she has been able to ensure that his/her classroom is in order.

-The form filled out by the teacher shall be a District-wide standardized form that will include the teacher's methods of positive intervention approaches already implemented.
+The form filled out by the teacher shall be a district-wide standardized form that will include the teacher's methods of positive intervention approaches already implemented.

 The referrals will be input into a digital system.
 A computerized program should be able to provide a cumulative report that will be able to track the number of referrals per teacher in regular intervals.
-Administrators will have a meeting with teachers with high referrals or with high rates of racial disparities in order to provide additional supports and uncover challenges.
+Administrators will have a meeting with teachers with high numbers of referrals or with high rates of disparities among student subgroups (e.g. race, ethnicity, disability status, etc.) in order to provide additional supports and uncover challenges.